hub-kubernetes/kubernetes-CKA/multi-master-hard-way/README.md

 *     Normal Users
 *     Kubernetes Managed Service Accounts

 > A kubernetes managed subject has a special prefix - **system:**.
 Any username with the prefix **system:** is a kubernetes managed user and is maintained & created by api server or manually through api calls.
 It is your administrators responsibility to ensure that no external user should be prefixed with **system:**.
 This may lead to system instability or crashes.
-The **system:** prefix can be added to either a user , group or serviceaccount.
-Few examples of kubernetes managed subjects are -
+The **system:** prefix can be added to either a user , group, serviceaccount, Role, ClusterRole.
+Few examples of kubernetes managed roles are -

 *   system:kube-scheduler - Allows access to resources required by Scheduler
 *   system:kube-controller-manager - Allows access to resources required by controller manager